iotJumpway/Intel-Examples/Intel-Edison/_DOCS/1-Booting-From-SD-Linux.md

         #  sudo reboot
     ```

-## Connecting To Your Intel Edison
+## Connecting To Your Intel® Edison

-At this point you will not be able to connect to the Intel Edison with SSH and the device will not be connected to your network.
+At this point you will not be able to connect to the Intel® Edison with SSH and the device will not be connected to your network.
 Use the following steps to connect to your Edison.

 1. You will need screen shell session manager, if you do not have it installed, use the following command: